 In a large scale study of over 330,000 participants, caffeine was found to reduce feelings associated with depression by 8% per cup of coffee in a day.
 This figure significantly grew when consumption was above 68mg per day (5).
 This is likely due to an increased release of dopamine (6).
 Suicide is also decreased by 13% for every cup of coffee consumed daily (7).

 You’ve likely already experienced the effect a cup of coffee has on your ability to focus and take on challenging mental tasks.
 Now, science is showing the many benefits of reducing cognitive decline, including Parkinson’s and Alzheimer’s for lifelong coffee drinkers (8).

-As you already know, each and every spacesuit is unique, and even though it’s clear that coffee has a lot of beneficial properties, sometimes coffee just isn’t for you.
-Here I explore factors that may influence your ability to enjoy coffee all together.
+As you already know, everyone’s body is unique, and even though it’s clear that coffee has a lot of beneficial properties, sometimes coffee just isn’t for you.
+Here I explore factors that may influence your ability to enjoy coffee altogether.